xamarin/xamarin-macios/dotnet/BreakingChanges.md

 In .NET, we've changed the managed SCNMatrix4 to be a column-major matrix, to match the native version.
 This means that any transposing that's currently done when accessing Apple APIs has to be undone.

+## Some types were moved from the CoreServices namespace to the CFNetwork namespace.

+The following types:

+* CFHTTPStream
+* CFHTTPMessage
+* CFHTTPAuthentication

+were moved from the CoreServices namespace to the CFNetwork namespace.

+This requires adding a `using CFNetwork;` statement to any files that uses these types.